 What is known as Pvt.
 Raymond Joseph McCreanor was that he was born on March 7, 1917, in Warren, Ohio.
-He was the son of Frank & Rose McCreanor.
+He was the son of Frank and Rose McCreanor.
 With his two sisters and four brothers, he was raised at 243 Lowell Avenue Northeast in Warren.
-He graduated high school and worked at a steel mill as an inspector.
+He graduated high school and worked at Republic Steel as an inspector.
+He registered for the draft on October 16, 1940, and named his father as his contact person.
 He was inducted into the U. S. Army on March 28, 1941, in Cleveland and joined the 192nd Tank Battalion at Fort Knox, Kentucky in early 1941 and was assigned to C Company to fill out the company’s roster.

 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.